 When I first met Tom, he told me story after story of the guys he had been talking to.
 Then he handed me a half-finished manuscript.
 “You can read my own mess of a story in there if you want to.”
 He looked away.
 “It’s the stuff guys don’t usually talk about.”

 It gets harder and harder to navigate what we are supposed to believe about gender.
 Is it OK to use the word “macho?”
 Do we have to spell out “he” or “she” all the time?
 C’mon, why can’t we use the word they already?
 I got accused of using sexist language in one of my articles recently: “You always say ‘men and women’.
 You never say ‘women and men’.
 I think you privilege men,” said the commenter.
 Really?
 I thought to myself.
-I privilege men even though I was just talking about rape and sexual abuse?
-Never mind the fact that I am writing on a site that is about men.
+But I am writing on a site that is about men.
 It’s times like these I feel as if there’s a new gender protocol manual that no one ever handed me.

 There’s no doubt that there are some things we’d all like clarification on.
-But the sheer audacity of the title of Hannah Rosin’s otherwise thoughtful piece, “The End of Men,” was meant to provoke and challenge, blame and infuriate.
-Beyond that, it’s just stupid.
+Back in 2010, there was the sheer audacity of a title given to Hanna Rosin’s otherwise thoughtful piece, “The End of Men.“ It was a title meant to provoke and challenge, blame and infuriate.
+And beyond that, it’s just stupid.
 Who on earth would want The End of Men?

 Often I looked to feminism to solve the problems that I, as an individual, had with men.
 “Too hard to ask for the salary I deserve?
 I’ll wait ‘til feminism figures it out.”

 I’ve since learned that it’s better to walk right up to men and actually talk to them.